 Finally, birth control pills traditionally come in packs of 21 or 28 pills.
 Both types of packs contain 21 active pills.
 The seven extra pills in the 28-pill pack are placebo pills which are there to remind you to continue taking one pill everyday and to remind you when to begin the next pack.
-Whether you take placebo pills or simply wait 7 days to start the next pack, the 7-day break from hormones triggers monthly bleeding that mimics a woman's menstrual period.
+Whether you take placebo pills or simply wait seven days to start the next pack, the seven day break from hormones triggers monthly bleeding that mimics a woman's menstrual period.
 Women are still protected from pregnancy during this time as long as they have taken all the active pills consistently and correctly.
-For more details, take a look at Why do I menstruate while on birth control? in Go Ask Alice! archive for Sexual Health.

 Newer brands of birth control pills have been approved by the U.S. Food and Drug Administration (like Seasonale) which allow women to have their "period" fewer times per year.
-Seasonale packs come with 84 active pills followed by a placebo week so the woman bleeds only 4 times per year.
+Seasonale packs come with 84 active pills followed by a placebo week so the woman bleeds only four times per year.
 For more info, check out Delaying your period through oral contraceptives in the Go Ask Alice!
 Sexual and Reproductive Health archive.
 If you're interested in using hormonal birth control, speak with your health care provider about which method would suit you best.